Argent77/A7-HiddenGameplayOptions/HiddenGameplayOptions/readme/readme.txt

 22. Add in-game option "Enable Level Up Icon" (only available for PST:EE, requires "Level Up" Icon Tweaks)

-This option allows you to display or hide the "Level Up" icon, that can be found in the portrait window or health bar of party members that are ready to level up.
+This option allows you to show or hide the "Level Up" icon, that can be found in the portrait window or health bar of party members that are ready to level up.
 It requires the mod "'Level Up' Icon Tweaks" to be installed, which adds the functionality to toggle visibility of the icon.